blh0021/repoCache/README.md

 # repoCache
 Creates a repo cache to repositories to minimize download over internet.
+This service will only retrieve and store files that are requested rather than creating an entire mirror.

 ## Run
 ```shell